25 scientists were sent to China to research the coronavirus. Here’s what they found.

 Children and the coronavirus

-For people under 18 years old, “there is a relatively low attack rate.”
-The report found that there were no positive cases of coronavirus in children in November, December, or the first two weeks of January.
+For people under 18 years old, “there is a relatively low attack rate,” the report said.
+It found no positive coronavirus cases in children in Wuhan in November, December, or the first two weeks of January.

-People interviewed for the report “could not recall” instances where a child transmitted the virus to an adult.
+The report said people the researchers interviewed “could not recall” instances where a child transmitted the virus to an adult.

 Types of symptoms